 For example, if using Apache/mod_wsgi, you could disable automatic instrumentation by filtering on the URL:

 <Location /login> SetEnv newrelic.disable_browser_autorum true </Location>

-To enable manual instrumentation, place the calls in this procedure on every request you want to monitor.
+The calls in this procedure must be placed on every request you want to monitor.
 You cannot call these functions once at global scope and cache the result for later use.

 - Disable automatic instrumentation: In the newrelic.ini file, set

 Place these calls into the request handler of every page you want to monitor with Browser:

 import newrelic.agent header = newrelic.agent.get_browser_timing_header() footer = newrelic.agent.get_browser_timing_footer()

 - Pass the

 footervariables to the HTML response.